Cover-Up: Biden’s Ecoterrorist-Linked Nominee Locked Access to Master’s Thesis Advocating Population Control Propaganda

 Former BLM Acting Director William Perry Pendley references interviews in which Stone-Manning admits she did not come forward about her knowledge of Blount’s 1989 tree spiking until her 1993 testimony.

-Stone-Manning told the Missoulian in 2013 that she ultimately left Earth First! because the group members were “angry.”
+Later, in 2013, Stone-Manning told the Missoulian that she ultimately left Earth First! because the group members were “angry.”
 She said, “Anger doesn’t do much.
 It doesn’t solve problems.
 What I do is solve problems.”

 Sen. John Barrasso (R-WY), ranking member on the Energy and Natural Resources Committee — the committee responsible for vetting the Biden nominee — has said he will oppose Stone-Manning’s nomination because of her involvement in the tree spiking case, and because she reported inaccuracies about the case on her Senate committee hearing questionnaire.